taz77/nexus-repository-apk-composer/README.md

 ## Compose Files
 Contained in this repository is a `docker-compose.yml` can be used to create a local build of this repository via `docker-compose`.
 For stack deployments (Swarm) there is an example file named `docker-stack-compose.yml`.

+## Versions
+Major version 1 of this container corresponds to 3.41 and greater of Nexus